ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 : The 2 bit variant field as defined by {{variant_field}}.

 random_c:
-: The final 62 bits of the layout immediatly following the var field to be filled with random data as per {{unguessability}}
+: The final 62 bits of the layout immediately following the var field to be filled with random data as per {{unguessability}}

 ## UUID Version 5 {#uuidv5}
-UUID Version 3 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space" as per {{name_based_uuid_generation}}.
+UUID Version 5 is meant for generating UUIDs from "names" that are drawn from, and unique within, some "name space" as per {{name_based_uuid_generation}}.

-UUIDv3 values are created by computing an SHA1 {{ref-8}}}
+UUIDv5 values are created by computing an SHA1 {{SHA1}}}
 hash over a given name space value concatenated with the desired name value after both have been converted to a canonical sequence of octets in network byte order.
 This SHA1 value is then uses to populate all 128 bits of the UUID layout.
 Excess bits beyond 128 are discarded.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}

 Some common name space values have been defined via {{namespaces}}.

+For more information on MD5 security considerations see {{RFC6194}}.

 ~~~~
      0                   1                   2                   3